Committees of the 57th Parliament (2019 – 2023) have expired. Committees of the 58th Parliament will be appointed after the House resumes.

-Resolution passed in the Legislative Assembly on 28 May 2015, Votes and Proceedings No 9, Item 2.
+Resolution passed in the Legislative Assembly on 18 June 2019, Votes and Proceedings No 10, Item 13.

-EXTRACT FROM VOTES AND PROCEEDNGS NO. 9, THURSDAY 28 MAY 2015
+EXTRACT FROM VOTES AND PROCEEDNGS NO. 10, TUESDAY 18 JUNE 2019

-Mr Anthony Roberts moved, by leave, That the following motions for the establishment of Parliamentary committees and the appointment of members be agreed to:
+Mr Andrew Constance moved, by leave, That the following motions for the establishment of

-(10) Legislative Assembly Committee on Investment, Industry and Regional Development
+(14) Legislative Assembly Committee on Investment, Industry and Regional Development

 Notwithstanding anything to the contrary in the standing orders: